Marvellous-Codeworks/Homepage/docs/TMS/pages/settings.md

 When Chrome is about to discard a tab due to memory pressure, TMS intercepts the action and suspends the tab instead (preserving the URL on a TMS page).
 Discarded tabs are harder to recover than suspended ones.

 ### Never-suspend list
-A list of URL patterns that TMS will never suspend automatically — labeled on the page as "Never suspend tabs with URLs from the following list".
+A list of URL patterns that TMS will never suspend automatically, labeled on the page as "Never suspend tabs with URLs from the following list".
 One pattern per line.
 Supports:
 - Full URLs: `https://mail.google.com`
 - Domain patterns: `google.com` (matches all pages on that domain)
 - Regular expressions: `/^https:.*google\.com/`